SamuelJansen/globals/README.md

 ![PathMannanger.py file](https://i.pinimg.com/originals/d1/a3/3e/d1a33efcc8880eefadec49f503352429.png)

+## On the "main" file of your main api
-- put the following code right on top of the __main__ class of your api.
+  Put the following code right on top of the __main__ class of your api.
 ```
 from domain.control import PathMannanger
 PathMannanger.PathMannanger(mode = 'WRONG_WAY_TO_MAKE_IT_WORKS')
 ```
 ![Chess api main file](https://i.pinimg.com/originals/85/69/13/856913a6ab812d67a54e1b9e0feeb6dd.png)

-- Be happy.
+## Be happy.

-You don'd even need to specify the path of the classes you are importing.
+Now, you don'd even need to specify the path of classes you are importing.

 Yes, its really that simple. 🌈✨🎇